wjs20/wjs20.github.io/_posts/2024-02-18-antibody-discovery-is-becoming-more-data-driven.markdown

 that was much larger (3 orders of magnitude) than the one used for training.
 Building and screening a library of this size directly would have been costly and time consuming.
-In addition to being able to screen a much larger library in-silico, they were able to rank and filter on a number of other biophysical properties including low viscosity in solution and good solubility.
-This kind of approach therefore opens the door to the kind of multiparameter optimization that we saw was difficult to do with traditional selection approaches.
+In addition to being able to screen a much larger library in silico, they were able to rank and filter on a number of other predicted biophysical properties including low viscosity in solution and good solubility.
+This approach therefore opens the door to the kind of multiparameter optimization that we saw was difficult to do with traditional selection approaches.